ember-cli/eslint-plugin-ember/docs/rules/no-legacy-test-waiters.md

+# (no-legacy-test-waiters)

-# Prevents the use of the legacy test waiter APIs. (no-legacy-test-waiters)
+Prevents the use of the legacy test waiter APIs.

+## Rule Details

-The legacy test waiters API has been superseded by the new [ember-test-waiters](https://github.com/rwjblue/ember-test-waiters) addon.
+The legacy test waiters API has been superseded by the new [ember-test-waiters](https://github.com/emberjs/ember-test-waiters) addon.
 This new addon provides an enhanced test waiter with robust debugging capabilities.
 Please use this in favor of the legacy waiter system.

-## Rule Details
+## Examples

 Examples of **incorrect** code for this rule: